 - 1. Complete all course requirements, including: - a.
-MAT Phase 1 Candidates: - Successful completion (with a grade of P) of the Teacher as Practitioner guided internship (student teaching) - Receive recommendation for licensure, including receiving a passing score on the appropriate Pearson/Praxis II Specialty Area exams (if applicable).
-Pearson/Praxis II scores must be received by Salem College before the degree will be granted.
-Pearson/Praxis tests are required for "highly qualified" status by candidates in elementary education and special education. - b.
+MAT Phase 1 Candidates: - Successful completion (with a grade of P) of the Teacher as Practitioner guided internship (student teaching) - Receive recommendation for licensure, including receiving a passing score on the edTPA, a state-mandated assessment. - b.
 MEd and MAT Phase 2 Candidates: - Successful completion (with a grade of P) of the Professional Research Seminar semester, including the MAPP and the written portion of the ART - 2.
 Pass the oral defense presentation of the action research thesis. - 3.
 Obtain an overall grade point average of 3.0 or above. - 4.
 File an application for graduation and pay the required graduation fee.